ENG517/DITA-TM-1/user-scenarios.md

 ## Scenario 3

 Casey is an intermediate guitarist who’s been playing for several years.
-They’re comfortable doing simple guitar setup work—adjusting action, restringing, adjusting pickup height—and they recently felt confident enough to replace the electronic components in their Les Paul.
-They installed new 250k pots, a 0.047µF capacitor, and a fresh output jack.
+They’re comfortable doing simple guitar setup work—adjusting action, restringing, adjusting pickup height, and they recently felt confident enough to replace the electronic components in their Les Paul.
+They installed new 250k pots, a new capacitor, and a fresh output jack.

 The installation seemed to go smoothly.
 Casey followed a wiring diagram and took reference photos before desoldering.
 However, after reassembling the guitar, plugging into their practice amp, and testing the controls, they notice an issue: